 There are several organizations that offer Eco-Certification for both wild and farm-raised seafood.
 They are private organizations with no government affiliation and each have their own criteria.
 There is no universal standard to get one of these coveted badges, although some base their criteria on non-binding standards laid out by the UN’s FAO.
 If the fishery or farm already meets a particular label’s standard, they can pay a fee to have the badge featured on their product.
 If a fishery or farm does not quite meet the criteria, the organization often works with the fishery to help them become eligible for licensure.

 The most prominent Eco-Certification for wild-caught species is from the Marine Stewardship Council.
 Their blue badges have become a frequent sight in fish markets and frozen food sections.
-Their certifications are based on 3 principles seen here in this infographic:

 The MSC and other Eco-labeling organizations periodically change their standards in the face of new information.
 In 2012 Monterey Bay Seafood Watch conducted a study into the various seafood certification badges and came up with a shortlist of those that meet their own standards.

 In my opinion Seafood Watch has good intentions and uses the best data available to them to make suggestions to consumers.
 They also do not issue Eco-labels themselves, but instead allow other organizations to use their standards.
 However I find that the information Seafood Watch puts out is sometimes contradictory.
 An example is their page on Haddock which tells me at the start, to stay away from Gulf of Maine haddock.
 Yet Gulf of Maine haddock is listed as a “Good Alternative” on their color-coded chart.
 A drop down menu gives more information, where it now says:

 As a result, haddock from the Gulf of Maine receive an “Avoid” recommendation.

 But if you click the 144 page report on cod, haddock and pollock it now says this: